danielkurniadi/tsn-pytorch/README.md

 ```
 python3 <OUTPUT_VIDEO_DIR> <FOLDER_FOR_SPLIT_FILES> --n_splits 5 --split_prefix mydata_split
 ```

+*  OUTPUT_VIDEO_DIR: your output folder for preprocessed result
+* FOLDER_FOR_SPLIT_FILES: folder to write split files
+*  -k or --n_splits: number of splitting
+* --split_prefix: naming prefix to prepend on split files

 Note that `<OUTPUT_VIDEO_DIR>` can be any dataset folder with the same structure you prefer to train on.